Close Menu

 The reason to why this extinct species became so big, the researchers believe, were due to the fact that penguins during this period lived in an ecosystem essentially without any predators.

 When the dinosaurs died about 65 million years ago, many of the aquatic reptiles disappeared.
-With fewer dangers in the water and on land, the Penguin evolutionary precursors could safely evolve to looose their ability to fly and adapt to an aquatic life instead.
+With fewer dangers in the water and on land, the Penguin evolutionary precursors could safely evolve to lose their ability to fly and adapt to an aquatic life instead.

 “When birds lose their ability to fly, they often get bigger,”